rexresearch

 argon for the generation of the plasma have shown that the

-the number of ionization electrodes approximately linearly up to a
+with the number of ionization electrodes approximately linearly

-number of six ionization electrodes.
-Then, the efficiency flattens
+up to a number of six ionization electrodes.
+Then, the

 [0023]Further, the ionization electrodes may be rod-shaped and

-cross-section.
-In such an embodiment the distance between adjacent
+in cross-section.
+In such an embodiment the distance between

-uniform within the electrode arrangement.
-However, the invention

-is not restricted to electrode arrangements having a uniform

-electrode to electrode.
-Further, the distance between the

-ionization electrodes and the inner wall of the ionization chamber

-may be uniform within the entire electrode arrangement.
+distance, is uniform within the electrode arrangement.
 However,

+the invention is not restricted to electrode arrangements having

+arrangement from electrode to electrode.
+Further, the distance

+between the ionization electrodes and the inner wall of the

+ionization chamber may be uniform within the entire electrode

-the invention is not restricted to such embodiments having a
+arrangement.
+However, the invention is not restricted to such

-distance might vary within the electrode arrangement from
+the electrode-wall distance might vary within the electrode

 [0024]Further, the ionization electrodes may have an at least

-having an external thread as the ionization electrodes.
-In this
+screws having an external thread as the ionization electrodes.

-manner, an easy discharge trigger and a steady operation of the
+In this manner, an easy discharge trigger and a steady operation

 [0025]The ionization electrodes may be made from aluminium.
 An